Chart Color Schemes

 Townsville City demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Townsville City is notably high, with 42.5% of residents aged 15 years and over holding university qualifications as of the latest data.
-This compares to 20.1% in the SA4 region and 20.6% across the rest of Queensland.
+Townsville City's educational attainment is notably higher than regional averages.
+Among residents aged 15 and above, 42.5% have university qualifications, compared to 20.1% in the SA4 region and 20.6% across the rest of Queensland.
 Bachelor degrees are most common at 27.8%, followed by postgraduate qualifications (10.6%) and graduate diplomas (4.1%).
-Vocational credentials are also prevalent, with 30.5% of residents aged 15 years and over holding such qualifications – advanced diplomas account for 10.8% and certificates for 19.7%.
+Vocational credentials are also prevalent, with 30.5% of residents holding such qualifications - advanced diplomas at 10.8% and certificates at 19.7%.

 Educational participation is high, with 27.3% of residents currently enrolled in formal education.
 This includes 10.2% in tertiary education, 4.8% in secondary education, and 4.6% pursuing primary education.